 It’s so much more than flying a rainbow flag… but if you do it’s always red at the top!

-Andy is a local guy who has been involved with organising Pride related events in Hull for several years.
-He joined the Hull & East Riding LGBT Forum when he came out in 2002 and is a Pride regular in Bradford, Manchester and Gran Canaria.
+Andy is a local guy who has been involved with organising Pride related events in Hull for nearly 20 years.
+He joined the Hull & East Riding LGBT+ Forum when he came out in 2002 and has been a Pride regular in Bradford, Manchester and Gran Canaria.
 Helping set up the UK Pride Organisers Network in 2016 and latterly a Regional Director / Global Advisory Council Member for InterPride.
 In 2022 he helped bring three new pride events to the East Riding of Yorkshire.
 Bridlington, Wolds and Goole.

 Andy has worked at the last 2 Prides that I have been involved in here in Gran Canaria and I have been impressed with his dedication to providing the best possible service to the visitors whilst fitting seamlessly to our existing security and first aid structure.
 His main strength is his ability to just be out there and doing whatever is necessary without the need for any supervision from us.
 We know that when he is working, we have one less problem to worry about as he has an amazing ability to deal with almost any situation with sensitivity and professionalism.Christopher ShierPresident, G.L.A.Y.

 The first Pride event in Hull was held back in 2002, that first event, in Queen’s Gardens, and was much smaller, with the intention to bring together the LGBT+ community of Hull in a fun, welcoming environment.
 It also included a more politically orientated means of protest and a march.
 More recently, we have focussed more on celebration and integration.